KPN Plantation (previously GAMA Plantation)

 -

-The company commits to no exploitation of indigenous people and/or other communities, but does not reference the UN Declaration or ILO Convention so only partial points can be awarded.
+The company commits to uphold the rights of local communities, particularly indigenous communities, however, the commitment does not reference the UN Declaration or ILO Convention.

 -

-The company commits all suppliers to no exploitation of indigenous people and/or other communities, but does not reference the UN Declaration or ILO Convention so only partial points can be awarded.
+The company commits suppliers to no exploitation of Indigenous people and other communities but does not reference the UN Declaration or ILO Convention.

 -